CoryMcCartan/easycensus/README.md

 the usual arguments to those functions (including the ability to get shapefile information) work here, too.

-Once you’ve gotten your labelled data, it’s easy to marginalize out the unneeded `sex` variable.
+Once you’ve gotten your labeled data, it’s easy to marginalize out the unneeded `sex` variable.
 You can either use `group_by()` and `summarize()` as usual, or you can use the `marginalize()` function in `easycensus`.
 This has the added advantage of automatically handling